As the population of the world population clocks 8 billion and counting, let’s have a look into the social media addiction statistics.

 The wide acceptance of smartphones around the world expanded the social media coverage to more users.

-The latest stats of July 2021 show 2.8 billion Facebook users, 2.2 billion youtube users, 2 billion WhatsApp users, 1.38 billion Instagram users,1.3 billion Facebook Messenger users, and 0.73 billion Tiktok users are active today.
+The latest stats of July 2021 show 2.8 billion Facebook users, 2.2 billion YouTube users, 2.2 billion WhatsApp users, 1.38 billion Instagram users,1.3 billion Facebook Messenger users, and 0.73 billion Tiktok users are active today.

 The most used social media app among the teenage group is YouTube, followed by Instagram, whereas TikTok is said to be the fastest influencing app for the age group of 16-24.

-Social media usage has increased 13% compared to the time last year.
-It all adds up to more than 0.5 billion users within just 12 months!
+It adds up to more than 0.5 billion users within just 12 months!

 Reports from various authorities confirm that almost half of road accidents occurred due to smartphones’ usage while driving.